jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Professional driver on a closed course.
 And still, a gas car, with four wheels.
 There's nothing wrong with cars, trucks, or tractor-trailers.
 But, we're buying too many fancy vehicles, and stupidly neglecting our infrastructure to pay for all the frills.
 Credit: BMW._

 The truth is cars aren't new and exciting.
 They're already integrated into our lives.
-More chrome, keyless entry, leather interior are refreshing, enjoyable, but in the end, they don't really matter.
+More chrome, keyless entry, leather interior are refreshing and enjoyable, but in the end, they don't really matter too much.
 You're the same cyborg with almost any car.

 Polishing up old technology doesn't upgrade civilization.